 Weaponized Offspring: While playing the in-universe video game "Journey to the Center of Hawkthorne" Abed reprograms his NPC wife to birth babies (which look like tiny versions of Abed) and uses them to fight the final boss.

-What Happened to the Mouse?: Professor Slater vanished into the ether after season one.
+Professor Slater vanished into the ether after season one.
 Although in the episode "Intro to Political Science", it is noted by Troy and Abed's Campaign Followup that Prof. Slater is missing.
 Word of God is that Harmon was simply tired of the character.

 Professor Duncan became a case of this after Season 2 (it was even lampshaded in Season 4).
 He returned in Season 5, having spent the last two years caring for his ailing mother.